-In this Battery Powered Yard Tool Buyers Guide, we’ll take you through everything you should know about Battery (cordless) Lawn Equipment – Before you buy.
+In this Battery-Powered Yard Tool Buyer’s Guide, we explain everything you need to know about Battery (Cordless) Lawn Equipment before you buy it.

-Whether you’re totally new to the world of battery-powered lawn equipment or are interested in knowing more about yard tool batteries, you’ll find the information you need in this comprehensive, easy-to-navigate guidebook.
+Whether you’re new to the world of battery-powered lawn equipment or want to know more about battery yard tools, you’ll find the information you need in this comprehensive, easy-to-navigate guidebook.

-If you’re a homeowner with a lawn to maintain, you’ve undoubtedly seen neighbors running around their yards with the latest battery-powered yard tools.
-And in case you didn’t already know, Battery yard tools are now the number one segment in lawn equipment sales worldwide.
+If you’re a homeowner with a lawn to maintain, you’ve undoubtedly seen the neighbors running around their yards with the latest battery-powered yard tools.
+But in case you didn’t know, Battery yard tools are now the number one segment in lawn equipment sales – worldwide.

-Besides that, how do they finish their yard before you and your gas-powered lawn equipment?
+You might also ask, “How do they finish their yard before me?” – I’ve got gas-powered lawn equipment!
 I know what you’re thinking because I was there myself once.
-Can it really be that easy?
+Can it be that easy to use battery yard equipment?

 What Are Battery Yard Tools?

-When you think of powered yard tools, Lawn equipment run by gas engines automatically comes to mind.
+When you think of powered yard tools, Lawn equipment run by gas-powered engines typically comes to mind.

 And while there are still plenty of gas-powered options on the market, technological advances have made it possible to run almost every yard tool on battery-powered electric motors.